-There has been a lot of buzz around mineral makeup in the beauty and skincare industry for the past decade with more and more companies developing their own brands or improving what they already have.
+There has been a lot of buzz around mineral makeup in the beauty and skincare industry for the past decade with more and more companies such as Indie Lee, developing their own brands or improving what they already have.
 You can find mineral makeup in departments stores both physically and online (and, thanks to places like this site, you may even be able to save money when purchasing it).
 But what exactly is mineral makeup?

 In the most basic terms, mineral makeup refers to cosmetics that do not contain chemicals, dyes, and preservatives found in traditional makeup.
 However, my definition is a bit more specific.
 True, high-quality mineral makeup should be comprised of pure micronized minerals and should not contain talc, petroleum, alcohol, or fragrance.
 The ingredients should make the products naturally anti-inflammatory, non-comedogenic, non-acnegenic, and non-irritating.
 The naturally sourced pigments should provide true colors with excellent, lasting coverage.
 Oh, and throw in some mineral-based sun protection for good measure.

 Seems like a tall order, right?
 Well, not to me.
 As a licensed medical aesthetician who has devoted 20 years of her life to improving the skin and self-esteem of clients, I believe that makeup should enhance one’s skin instead of covering it.
 Makeup should not undo all of the time, money, and effort put forth into achieving beautiful skin.
 It should also be an extension of your skin care program.
 I do a lot of research when selecting products to carry at Embody MedSpa – from cleansers to serums, scrubs to masks – and the makeup we carry is no exception.

 Jane Iredale For Mineral Makeup: